Terrie has type 2 diabetes. She has a certificate in fitness and nutrition. She has a passion for helping others find their path to health.

 - Bring a list of your questions or concerns to any appointments you have.

 - It's of the utmost importance that your care team knows you are an active participant in your care.
-Bring the journal or notebook with you, then the doctor can see all the changes you are making.
-You can also ask your pharmacy, they are trained in diabetic health.
+Bring the journal or notebook with you; then, the doctor can see all the changes you are making.
+You can also ask your pharmacy; they are trained in diabetic health.

 - If any medications are going to be used in the treatment of your diabetes.
 Make sure you receive all problems or risks of each medication you will be taking.
-Let the doctor know about meds you are already on.
+Let the doctor know about the meds you are already on.
 Some medications can't be taken once you are a diabetic.
 Put a list of all the ones you are taking and keep it in your wallet.

 - You might need to ask to get your HBA1C checked every three months.
 This will give you an average blood sugar level for that time period.
-You will be motivated to keep on track, as you see the numbers go down.
+You will be motivated to keep on track as you see the numbers go down.